Community Projects

 TRUSTEES

-Miles has recently joined the Board as Treasurer.
+Miles is the Club Treasurer.
 Over the last couple of years he has been hypnotised by some groovy jazz performances, which may to some degree explain his insatiable appetite to dance at every opportunity.
 It could be argued that the Ribble Valley Jazz and Blues Club are partially responsible (they programmed the gigs), but that would rely on the abstract notion of cause and effect, the popularity of which has decreased since the turn of the century.

 By chance (apparently) Miles now owns a cornet, has had a couple of lessons and when he grows up he would like to be full-on musician.

-Dave – originally from London, is a new member of the Board.
-His background is in education where he spent time lecturing and then managing in a University and also spent some time as an IT consultant.
+Dave – originally from London worked in education where he spent time lecturing and then managing in a University and also spent some time as an IT consultant.

 Dave has always been interested in music both from a listening and playing perspective.
 Before moving North he played in a number of bands in the London area and also as an acoustic duo.
 Dave now plays guitar in the BluFunk Syndicate, one of the two Jazz Club bands, where he is also the band manager.